State park trail entry point.

 Last winter I walked the trail almost every morning regardless of ambient temperature and snowfall.
 I expect to do likewise this year.
 The state park trail is the perquisite that comes with living here I enjoy most.
 It also provides an opportunity to work on my photography.

-One reply on “Fog at Sunrise”
+One response to “Fog at Sunrise”